Ben3940/p5-Sandbox/Ray_Casting/README.md

 $0 < t < 1 $
 $0 < u < 1 $

 However, for this application, _u_ is associated with line segment representing a `Ray`.
-This means that _u_ is actually constrain to:
+This means that _u_ is actually constrained to:

 $0 < u$